jakejs/jake/README.md

 ### Directory-tasks

-Create a file task by calling `directory`.
+Create a directory-task by calling `directory`.

 Directory-tasks create a directory for use with for file-tasks.
 Jake checks for the existence of the directory, and only creates it if needed.